HowardZHY/TooManyItems-LegacyFabric/README.md

 # TooManyItems-LegayFabric

-TooManyItems mod For Legacy Fabric 1.8.2-1.8.9 and 15w14a
+Here's the old Too Many Items mod on Legacy Fabric.
+There are TMI for LF 1.3.2, 1.4.7, 1.8.2-1.8.9 and 15w14a, and an intermediary 1.10.2 client based on wotblitz@minecraftforum(@RedCDev)'s base edit client.

 ![image](https://github.com/HowardZHY/TooManyItems-LegayFabric/blob/1.8.9/TMILF.png)

 ![image](https://github.com/HowardZHY/TooManyItems-LegayFabric/blob/1.8.9/TMI15w14a.png)